 Now that the whole world knows of his promise, I feel he must carry through on it.
 Don’t you think so?

 Talk about a great DIY post – tanning your own cow hide – that should be interesting.

 So, dear uncle, if you are reading this post, you are not off the hook just because I made a DIY version.

-For now, this faux cow rug will have to suffice.
-You may have spotted it in my Vintage Modern Rustic Living Room Tour last week.
+For now though, this faux cow rug will have to suffice.

 The tutorials I have seen for DIY any-type-of-hide rugs have required painting on the pattern of the hide.